bagisto/bagisto-docs/docs/2.x/packages/create-data-import.md

 ## Directory Structure

-To create a custom data import for your application, follow these steps:
+Let's create a custom data import for your application.
+We will assume that the package name is "Blog".
+Follow these steps:

 1. Create a **`Importer.php`** file in the **`Helpers`** folder of your package: